Learn about faculty available to supervise this degree.

 Students are required to prepare a thesis and successfully defend in an open oral defense.

-Six core courses and two additional courses
+Seven core courses and one additional elective course

 A minimum of 3.50 GPA on a 4.0 point system.